Get in Touch

 • General table optimizations

-• Monitoring status variables that affect performance
+• Monitoring status variables that impact performance

 • Setting and interpreting MySQL server variables

-• Overview of the Performance Schema
+• Overview of Performance Schema

 Conclusion